nazish-16/nazish-16/README.md

 ---

 ## 🔧 Currently Working On
-- 🚀 Building **Memora**, a memory-based web platform using the MERN stack
+- 🚀 Building **Memora**, a memory-based platform.
-- 🤝 Leading development at **Electroplix**, delivering full-stack solutions
+- 🤝 Leading development at **Electroplix**, delivering full-stack solutions.
-- 🎓 Balancing dev life with studies at **Deccan Engineering College**
+- 🎓 Balancing dev life with studies at **Deccan Engineering College**.
-- 🧪 Exploring **MongoDB Atlas Search** for smarter data retrieval
+- 🧪 Exploring **MongoDB Atlas Search** for smarter data retrieval.
-- ✨ Integrating **AI** into web applications for innovative solutions
+- ✨ Integrating **AI** into web applications for innovative solutions.

 ---